CRMPickers logoCRMPickers

 Close adoption fit

-• Requires clearer rules for sequences, phone numbers, recordings, and task queues
+• Needs stronger rules for numbers, recordings, sequences, SMS usage, and deliverability

-• Can feel too specialized for teams that only occasionally prospect
+• Can be too specialized for teams that only need occasional outbound follow-up

 Pipeline management